AxisVM/GrasshopperToAxisVM/README.md

 The *AxisVM Export* Grasshopper plugin enables creating structural models and exports them to [AxisVM](www.axisvm.eu) structural analysis and design software.

 The *AxisVM Export* plugin communicates with AxisVM through its COM interface.
-The export requires, that AxisVM and Rhinoceros+Grasshopper programs are all installed on the same computer.
+The export requires that AxisVM and Rhinoceros+Grasshopper programs are all installed on the same computer.
 After starting the export, AxisVM will automatically launch, showing the exported model.

 Download the plugin, examples, and structure templates from [Food4Rhino](www.food4rhino.com/app/axisvm-export).